 “Presumably Nicole’s chosen to go natural because it’s easier to live with, re-growth isn’t as obvious and you may not need to wear as much makeup to compliment the artificial shade you choose.
 Such a retro look has taken years off her,” he stated.

 Some might say it’s more to do with cosmetic surgery than hair colour, but what is one to do about greying or thinning hair?
 It seems inevitable as we age – in fact, even Nic has been spotted with silver regrowth – but the experts say there are ways to curb the process.

 As women age, changes in hormone levels often result in a number of unwanted side effects, such as fatigue, loss of libido, depression and hair loss.
 But hair loss treatments can provide men and women with the opportunity to prevent, and to some degree even reverse, the signs of hereditary hair thinning.

-“Certain lifestyle adjustments could prolong the onset of genetic pattern hair loss,” said Leonora Doclis, hair loss specialist of The Belgravia Centre.
+“Certain lifestyle adjustments could prolong the onset of genetic pattern hair loss,” said Leonora Doclis, senior hair loss specialist at The Belgravia Centre.
 “But if and when it does arise, there are ways to control the outcome by employing a personlised treatment programme that incorporates the most effective treatments for hair loss.”

 And although studies have found grey hair in women to be largely unavoidable, some experts suggest that there are ways of avoiding premature greying.